echasnovski/nvim/README.md

 │ ftplugin/           # Configurations for filetypes
 │ queries/            # Queries for treesitter
-└ snippets/           # Local snippets (override installed collection) lua/                  # Lua code used in configuration └ mini-dev/           # Development code for 'mini.nvim' misc/                 # Everything not directly related to Neovim startup │ dict/               # Dictionary files
+└ snippets/           # Local snippets (override installed collection) colors/               # Personal color schemes lua/                  # Lua code used in configuration └ mini-dev/           # Development code for 'mini.nvim' misc/                 # Everything not directly related to Neovim startup │ dict/               # Dictionary files
 │ mini_vimscript/     # Vimscript (re)implementation of some 'mini' modules
-└ scripts/            # Scripts for miscellaneous usage snippets/             # Global snippets spell/                # Files for spelling src/                  # Custom 'plugin namespace'
+└ scripts/            # Scripts for miscellaneous usage plugin/               # Modularized config files sourced during startup │ 10_options.lua      # Built-in options/settings
-│ plugins/            # Configurations for plugins
+│ 11_mappings.lua     # Personal mappings
-│ functions.lua       # Custom functions
+│ 12_functions.lua    # Personal functions
-│ mappings-leader.lua # Mappings for `<Leader>` key
-│ mappings.lua        # General mappings
+│ 13_vscode.lua       # VSCode related configuration
-│ settings.lua        # General settings
+│ 20_mini.lua         # Configuration of 'mini.nvim'
-└ vscode.lua          # VS Code related configuration
+└ 21_plugins.lua      # Configuration of other plugins
+snippets/             # Global snippets spell/                # Spelling files
 ```

 NOTEs:
-- Code is modularized with parts put into 'src/' directory which are sourced using `dofile()`.
+- Code is modularized with parts put into 'plugin/' directory which is sourced automatically during Neovim startup.
+Files have numeric prefix to ensure that they are loaded in particular order (matters as some files depend on previous ones; like some plugin setup can depend on set options, etc.).

   Currently general approach is to use 'lua/', but it has some downsides:
     - All modules inside of it are shared across installed plugins.
 This might lead to naming conflicts.
-It can be avoided by creating "personalized" directory module (like 'lua/ec/'), but with `src/` it is not necessary.
+It can be avoided by creating "personalized" directory module (like 'lua/ec/'), but with `plugin/` it is not necessary.
     - Using `require()` to source those modules is not easily reloadable, as `require()` caches its outputs (stored inside `package.loaded` table).
-With `dofile()` it is not a problem.
+      Having config in 'plugin' doesn't solve this directly, but files are more suited to be called with `:source`.

 ## Installation